ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 #.
 Under join, select wetlands
 #.
 In Where box paste in **wetlands.wetland_code = '1'**
 #.
 Click Query

+Note: When using a join, you will need to use the "table"."field" structure for identifying fields to ensure that there is no confusion because the same field name could occur in multiple tables.

 Here's what it'll look like when you've set up the query and have just clicked the Query button.